mastixstudio/mastixstudio/README.md

 ## Notebooks

 The [notebooks](https://github.com/mastixstudio/notebooks) showcase functionality in MASTIX Studio and is divided into two types: tutorials and use cases.
 Tutorials cover building blocks of the library and use cases apply these building blocks to real problems.
+Updated continuously with new applications of MASTIX Studio.

-## Whitepapers
+## Articles

+A collection of articles treating some use cases for MASTIX Studio, as well as some insights about current issues in banking and finance.
+Updated continuously.

 [Regulatory Compliance: Mastering BCBS 239, IRRBB, BRRD, FRTB, and Beyond](https://github.com/mastixstudio/mastixstudio/blob/main/RegulatoryCompliance.md).

 [Efficient P&L Explain and Value-at-Risk Attribution ](https://github.com/mastixstudio/mastixstudio/blob/main/EfficientPnLExplain.md).